CRAFTING VALUES BY SHIFTING THE CONTEXT OF DAILY MATERIALS : THE CORPUS KON-TIKI INTERVENTIONS WITH CHRISTIAN FISCHER

 In 2015, a jury summoned by ProArte selected this project among others, to intervene at the HSG (University of St. Gallen), one of Europe‘s leading schools of economy.
-On-site, Christian and Rafael performed an entire synthesis of art within the span of a week: From collecting resources, getting inspiration, selecting and transforming materials to finally install and (re-)present the new art objects in an exhibition set-up.
+On-site, Christian and Rafael performed an entire synthesis of art within the span of a busy week: From collecting resources to inspiration, the process of selection and transforming the materials to finally install and (re-)present the new objects in an exhibition setup.

 A lunch break not like any other at the canteen: Two untypical economists walk around, looking for food.
 They sit down and explain their vision to the students, and brief them about their food-options: Digest, donate, or throw away to a biogas-refinery.